jbock-java/jbock/README.md

 ````

 If you want to be more explicit,
-you can also set the `optional` flag
+you can also set the `optional` attribute
 in addition to that:

 ````java